 Twin peaks trading is another way through which traders can identify potential bearish or bullish opportunities using the Awesome Oscillator indicator.
-The general guidelines when looking for twin peak opportunities are:
+The general guidelines when looking for twin peaks opportunities are:

-- Bullish twin peaks – when there are two consecutive peaks below the zero line where the second peak is higher compared to the first one and followed by a green bar.
-Keep in mind that the pullback (trough) between the two peaks should remain below the zero-line.
+- Bullish twin peaks – when there are two consecutive peaks below the zero line, where the second peak is higher compared with the first one and followed by a green bar.
+Keep in mind that the pullback (trough) between the two peaks should remain below the zero line.

-- Long position setup – this setup up is evident when there are two successive red bars and the second bar is lower than the first one.
-Also, the third bar must be blue (green) for the setup to be completed.
+- Long position set-up – this is evident when there are two successive red bars and the second bar is lower than the first one.
+Also, the third bar must be blue (green) for the set-up to be completed.
 You would try to detect the following – red – lower red-green histogram.
 The trader can decide to buy the fourth bar.

-- Bearish setup – is identified by two successive blue (green) bars where the second bar is lower compared to the first bar and the set up is completed with the third red histogram.
-Accordingly, traders try to find the following – green – lower green – red histogram.
+- Bearish set-up – identified by two successive blue (green) bars, where the second bar is lower compared to the first bar and the set-up is completed with the third red histogram.
+Accordingly, traders try to find the following – green – lower green–red histogram.

-As it is the case with some other oscillator indicator, traders can also be on a lookout for potential divergence with the AO indicator.
-Consequently, they will try to identify periods when the price and the indicator don't move in the same direction.
-The Awesome Oscillator trading strategy can be useful for identification of potential alerts, as long as it includes a combination with other indicators.
+As is the case with some other oscillator indicators, traders can also be on the lookout for potential divergence with the AO indicator.
+Consequently, they try to identify periods when the price and the indicator don’t move in the same direction.
+The Awesome Oscillator trading strategy can be useful for identification of potential alerts, as long as it is used in combination with other indicators.
 In addition, more experienced traders recommend that it is used along with other indicators developed by Bill Williams.